Opentrons/Protocols/README.md

 # Opentrons Protocol Library

+Welcome to the Opentrons Community and our Protocols Repo!
 This is where Opentrons protocols are stored for everyone to use.

 The `master` branch populates http://protocols.opentrons.com/, our Protocol Library.
-Please let us know if you would like to contribute your protocols, or just submit a pull request.
+Please let us know if you would like to contribute your protocol or suggest revisions by emailing us at protocols@opentrons.com, or just submit a pull request!
 We would love to add your Opentrons protocols to the Library!

-All the best,

-Will Canine
-Co-Founder, Opentrons
-will@opentrons.com

 # Contributing